-Daily coal washing at collieries in the upper Afan Valley turned the water black.
-An abandoned coal mine alongside the Pelenna discharged acid into the river at times of heavy rains, turning the water orange; This eventually found its way to the River Afan.
+Daily coal and equipment washing at collieries in the upper Afan Valley turned the water black.
+An abandoned coal mine alongside the Pelenna discharged pollutants into the river at times of heavy rains, turning the water orange; This eventually found its way to the River Afan.
 These sources of pollution limited the species and size of fish that could survive in the Afan until the pollution was abated.

 A proponent of fish-friendly waters

 Life Chairman of the Afan Valley Angling Club, Glan Williams, fought tirelessly for many years to have the sources of pollution removed and the Afan water quality improved.
 Glan was one of the nicest people you could meet, and a fitting tribute can be found on the East bank of the River Afan, near Afan Argoed Country Park.

 Other colorful characters who made up the “Committee” of the Afan Valley Angling Club included Viv Evans, Vice Chairman, Iziah Charles, Ticket Secretary, and Ken xxx, Treasurer.
 Iziah lived on the banks of the River Afan, in the shadow of the viaduct in Pontrhydyefen.
 Viv and Ken were workmates at the steel plant in Aberafan.

 There are numerous great stretches and pools of the Afan for fishing.
 A few of my favourites from days gone by, some with colorful names, include:

 - Corlannau weir- a good holding pool for migrating fish.
 The weir was subsewuantly lowered to provide a fish pass

 - Ynys Afan – previously known as The Piggery

 - The ‘wall’ at the bottom of the previous Tymaen Street